 1. Buy Gear Meant to Last

 Exploring the backcountry requires owning the proper equipment.
 Outdoor lovers are often regarded as gear junkies – and I’m no exception.
 The more time you spend outdoors, the faster your gear wears out and you need to replace it.
 If you’re new to a sport, it’s tempting to save money and invest in low-quality products.
 But buying gear meant to last is more economical in the long run.
 It’s also more eco-friendly — reducing the number of tents, pads, and sleeping bags that end up in landfills.
-Therm-a-Rest designs and manufactures sleeping pads meant to last a lifetime.
+Therm-a-Rest designs and manufactures gear meant to last.
 I’ve been resting on my NeoAir XTherm for years and despite countless nights bivvying in the alpine, I have not yet needed to repair it.

 2. Repurpose Retired Equipment